CJHodgson/Agentic-Governance-Spec/README.md

 # Agentic Governance Layer — Open Specification

-**A vendor-neutral governance architecture for AI agent systems operating under the UK Data (Use and Access) Act 2025, UK GDPR, and EU AI Act.**
+**A technology-agnostic open specification for governing AI agent systems operating under the UK Data (Use and Access) Act 2025, UK GDPR, and EU AI Act — with a sovereign-by-default reference implementation built on Corewood TETRA.**

 > **Regulatory note (updated April 2026):** The EU AI Act high-risk enforcement deadline has moved to December 2027 under the Digital Omnibus package.
 The DUAA is already in force.
 This specification treats the DUAA as the primary near-term regulatory driver and the EU AI Act as the medium-term destination.
 See the roadmap section for implications.